MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-13-Tutorial-3D-step13.md

         }
 ```

-The `fireWeapon()` method in the World class now needs updating to use this extra hit point parameter:
+The `fireWeapon()` method in the World class now needs updating to use this extra hit point parameter.
+We can calculate an impulse and apply it to the object that was shot.
+This will make small
+objects shoot away and larger objects will be pushed back:
 ```java
         private final Vector3 impulse = new Vector3();